Fire and rescue services

 More information:

 Lithuania recognises dual nationality.
-However, if you're a Lithuanian-Australian dual national, there are limited consular services we can provide if you're arrested or detained.
+If you’re a Lithuanian-Australian dual national, there are limited consular services we can provide if you're arrested or detained.

 Lithuanian males aged 18 and above have military service obligations.
 You may have to do military service if you're a male Australian-Lithuanian dual national.
 This applies even if you're of Lithuanian descent and were born outside Lithuania.